ahlec/jyosuushi/README.md

 ## Acknowledgments

-- [WaniKani](https://www.wanikani.com/) - Inspiration and a constant guiding light
+- [WaniKani](https://www.wanikani.com/) - Inspiration for the product and some design direction.
-- [jquery-kana-input](https://github.com/argelius/jquery-kana-input) - Implementation basis for making a kana-based input box
+- [jquery-kana-input](https://github.com/argelius/jquery-kana-input) - Implementation basis for making a kana-based input box.